 Changes to Daily Screening Tool and Isolation Requirements

-As was communicated to parents in an email from the Board, the guidance received from the Ministry of Education includes:
+As was communicated to parents in an email from the Board the government has made changes to the COVID-19 school screening criteria.

-The COVID-19 School Screening Tool has been changed and will now require students and staff with any new or worsening symptoms of COVID-19, even those with only one (1) symptom, must stay home until:
+The new provincial direction is that staff and students with any new or worsening symptom of COVID-19, as indicated in the school screening tool, even those with only one symptom, must stay home until:

 Thank you for your ongoing support and understanding as we continue to adapt our health and safety protocols to meet Ministry of Education and Public Health requirements so that we can help stop the spread of COVID-19 in our community.